load the data into memory

 If you can identify which rows the outliers are on, you can do this by hand (say the rows are 5, 10, 12).

-new.data = old.data[ -c(5,10,12), ]
+= old.data[ -c(5,10,12), ]

-lm( Y ~ X, data=new.data )
+new.data lm( Y ~ X, data=new.data )

-Some technical details: The c(5,10,12) is a list of 3 numbers.
-The c() is the concatenation function that takes things makes lists out of them.
+is the concatenation function that takes things makes lists out of them.
 The “-list” notation means give me my old data, but without rows 5, 10, and 12.
 Note the comma after the list.
 This is because we identify elements in a dataframe with row, column notation.
-So old.data[1,3] would be row 1, column 3.
+So old.data[1,3]

 If you notice your points all have X bigger than some value, say 20.5, you could use filtering to keep everything less than some value:

-new.data = filter( old.data, X <= 20.5 )
+= filter( old.data, X <= 20.5 ) new.data

 4.4.4 Missing data

-If you have missing data, lm will automatically drop those cases because it doesn’t know what else to do.
-It will tell you this, however, with the summary command.
+will automatically drop those cases because it doesn’t know what else to do.
+It will tell you this, however, with the summary

 data(AllCountries)

-dev.lm = lm( BirthRate ~ Rural + Health + ElderlyPop, data=AllCountries )
+= lm( BirthRate ~ Rural + Health + ElderlyPop, data=AllCountries )

-summary( dev.lm )
+dev.lm summary( dev.lm )

 Call: